AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/GetRelatedParts.md

 AutomationMLContainer.GetRelatedParts Method (PackagePart)
 ==========================================================
-AutomationML 2.1 APIReturns an enumeration of all related parts for the given part.
+Returns an enumeration of all related parts for the given part.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)